candera/dynne/README.md

 ;; read-sound also works with MP3 files, but we can only save to WAV

-;; Make a sound of our own design: white noise
-(def s5 (sound 2.0 (fn [^double t] (rand))))
+;; Make a sound of our own design: two seconds of white noise (def s5 (sound 2.0 (fn [^double t] (rand))))
 ```